Blogging is dead.

 Paying attention to how you use keywords will improve your chances of showing up on page one of search results.
 Strategic keyword placement also improves your online authority and click-through rates.

-The average person spends 37 seconds reading a blog post (Newscred).
+The average person spends 37 seconds reading a blog post (RyRob).
 You can live in denial and believe the masses will drop everything to read your pearls of wisdom.

 Or you can wake up and format your blog posts for today's reader.